Skip Navigation

 (“Is anyone better off?”)

-• Number of public awareness campaigns and community engagement efforts implemented to build understanding for scaling high-quality supportive housing for families with children.
+• Number of public awareness campaigns and community engagement efforts implemented that results in an increased understanding of scaling high-quality supportive housing for families with children.
 (Shows field-building and narrative change strategies to galvanize support for supportive housing)

-• Number of communities that achieve and maintain "functional zero" rates of family homelessness through the implementation of comprehensive, coordinated supportive housing initiatives.
+• Number of communities partnered with Title V that achieve and maintain "functional zero" rates of family homelessness through the implementation of comprehensive, coordinated supportive housing initiatives.
 (Measures population-level impact on ending family homelessness)

 • Number of supportive housing program innovations and best practices that are codified and spread to other communities and systems serving families experiencing homelessness.
 (Assesses knowledge generation and diffusion impact of supportive housing models)